 It follows that if we cut the data into finer levels of granularity, then sampling error will increase and further cloud the interpretation of the data.
 This point is shown in our five-category model in Figure 5.1, in which the data are broken down into the five broad categories used on the 2011 Census.
 The ethnic group with the largest sub sample is Asian with 210 respondents.
-Each of the five categories overlaps at some point with the other four categories and based on the precision of the estimates, the only conclusion that can be drawn is that there are no statistically significant differences between the five groups.
+Each of the five categories and based on the precision of the estimates, the only conclusion that can be drawn is that there are no statistically significant differences between the five groups.